Tiabendazole: Parasiticide

+Fungicide

+Tiabendazole acts as a fungicide through binding fungal tubulin.
+Resistant Aspergillus nidulans specimens were found to have a mutation in the gene coding for β-tubulin, which was reversible by a mutation in the gene for α-tubulin.
+This showed that thiabendazole binds to both α- and β-tubulin.

+This chemical is also used as a pesticide, including to treat Beech Leaf Disease.

 Other

 In dogs and cats, tiabendazole is used to treat ear infections.

 Tiabendazole is also a chelating agent, which means it is used medicinally to bind metals in cases of metal poisoning, such as lead, mercury, or antimony poisoning.

 Research

 Genes responsible for the maintenance of cell walls in yeast have been shown to be responsible for angiogenesis in vertebrates.
 Tiabendazole serves to block angiogenesis in both frog embryos and human cells.
 It has also been shown to serve as a vascular disrupting agent to reduce newly established blood vessels.
 Tiabendazole has been shown to effectively do this in certain cancer cells.

 Pharmacodynamics

 Tiabendazole works by inhibition of the mitochondrial, helminth-specific enzyme, fumarate reductase, with possible interaction with endogenous quinone.